ChitreshDas197/mediawiki-k8s-application/README.md

 # MEDIAWIKI_K8S_APPLICATION_DEPLOYMENT
-- This repo talks about deplopying mediawiki application on a kubernetes cluster
+- This repo talks about deploying mediawiki application on a kubernetes cluster
 - I have used Azure cloud as preferred infra platform
 - The infra (AKS Cluster, Azure Resource Group etc) has been provisioned using Terraform IaC
 - Database (MySQL) and Web Server App (Mediawiki) has been deployed to Kubernetes using Helm Charts